sparkplugstudios/sparkplugstudios.github.io/_posts/2013-07-21-project-penny-my-first-quadcopter.md

     - Quadrotor
 ---

-Ever since I first saw a quadcopter a few years ago I wanted to have a go at building one.
-So slowly over the last year I have been collecting all the parts, with the idea that following the completion of my PhD, I would treat myself to putting one together.This week (with some much appreciated [help](http://diydrones.com/forum/topics/take-off-issues "DiyDrones - Take Off Issues")) I finally got around to getting my first quad build aka Project Penny finished and off the ground.
+Ever since I first saw a quad-copter a few years ago I wanted to have a go at building one.
+Slowly over the last year I have been collecting all the parts, with the idea that following the completion of my PhD, I would treat myself to putting one together.This week (with some much appreciated [help](http://diydrones.com/forum/topics/take-off-issues "DiyDrones - Take Off Issues")) I finally got around to getting my first quad build aka Project Penny finished and off the ground.

 **What is a QuadCopter**